Dario Gjergja

-Dario Gjergja (also transliterated Đerđa; born 21 August 1975) is a Croatian-Belgian professional basketball coach who currently serves as the head coach for Limoges CSP of the LNB Élite, as well as the head coach of the Bosnia and Herzegovina national team.
+Dario Gjergja (also transliterated Đerđa; born 21 August 1975) is a Croatian professional basketball coach who currently serves as the head coach for Bosna of the Bosnian League and the ABA League.
+He is also the head coach of the Bosnia and Herzegovina national team.

 Club coaching

 After working as an assistant at Zagreb, Cibona VIP, Ural Great Perm and Spirou Charleroi, Gjergja was appointed head coach of Liège in 2009, working at the club until 2011.

 Gjergja signed with Oostende in December 2011.
 He was named the Coach of the Year in Belgium for the 2012–13 season.
 In May 2014, he extended his contract for three more years.
 In February 2017, Gjergja extended his contract with Oostende for another four years.
 He decided to step away from Oostende on 7 June 2025, after winning his 14th Belgian Championship in fourteen years of coaching the club.

 On 11 June 2025, Gjergja signed with Limoges CSP of the French LNB Élite.
+In July 2026, he joined Bosnian side KK Bosna of the ABA League on a three-year deal.